daronphang/programming-resources/networking/protocols/BGP.md

 ### Who operates BGP autonomous systems?

 ASes typically belong to Internet Service Providers (ISPs) or other large organizations such as tech companies, universities, and government agencies i.e. Singtel, M1.
-Each AS wishing to exchange routing information must have a registered autnomous system number (ASN).
+Each AS wishing to exchange routing information must have a registered autonomous system number (ASN).

 Internet Assigned Numbers Authority (IANA) assigns ASNs to Regional Internet Registries (RIRs), which then assigns them to ISPs and networks.